schalkw-gmail-com/shoppinglist/README.md

  - edit a item name

 Once the back end is running, I can start cleaning up the code and making the front look a bit prettier.

+After I have done some clean up and made things a little more pretty, I realised I did not have an example of joining tables with SQL, therefor I added a new button as a view mode for the particular list.